 - Security obligations.

-Unless contractual provisions provide clarity, a fact finding exercise will reveal what role each party is taking with respect to the handling and control of data.
-Cross warranties are not uncommon and special care has to be taken when data is likely to flow outside the EEA.
-This is particularly important for companies in a group with seats overseas.
+Unless contractual provisions provide clarity, a fact-finding exercise will reveal what role each party is taking with respect to the handling and control of data.
+Cross-warranties are not uncommon and special care has to be taken when data is likely to flow outside the EEA.
+This is particularly important for companies in a group with overseas entities.

-Our specialist lawyers provide highly commercial, affordable advice and can draft, advise on, review or negotiate the right form of Outsourcing Agreement for you.
-Please do get in touch.
+Our specialist lawyers provide highly commercial, affordable advice and can draft, advise on, review or negotiate the right form of outsourcing agreement for you.